ecalatayudc/Big_data_2020/README.md

 * [Git Bash](https://gitforwindows.org/) (Optionally)
 * [Docker Desktop](https://docs.docker.com/docker-for-windows/install/)

-_Note: in a similar way it would be in OS and Linux_
+_Note: in a similar way it would be in OS and Linux environments_

 ### Installation